 • Submit an OPT application to ISSO to obtain a new I-20 form.
-Since regulations vary from school to school, it is recommended to check with the school for specific information.
+Since regulations vary from application center, so pay attention to your state's corresponding application center to avoid sending them to the wrong address.

 • Prepare the application (complete the required forms correctly and sign the new I-20).